egeoffroy/FACT/coloc/README.md

 * YRI

 *It is required that the GWAS Summary Statistics are the new harmonised versions as these only include the SNPs found to be significant in the original study and have standard column names.
-The GWAS Summary Statistics must also be gzipped.

 ## Run COLOC:
 To run the COLOC Pipeline in FACT+: